-Stylish nursery shots posed by so-called 'influencers' with huge social media followings can be a great source of inspiration when decorating for a new baby.
-But it's important to remember that these photos are often staged to prioritise style, not safety.
+Stylish nursery shots posed by so-called 'influencers' with huge social media followings can be a great source of inspiration when setting up a baby nursery.
+But these photos are often staged to prioritise style, not safety.
 Imitating some of these looks can lead to serious risks to your child's safety.

-According to the Victorian Injury Surveillance Unit (VISU), in the five-year period between 2013 and 2018, an average of 708 children under five years old presented at Victorian emergency departments each year, injured by nursery furniture.
+According to the Victorian Injury Surveillance Unit (VISU), between 2013 and 2018, an average of 708 children under five years old presented at Victorian emergency departments each year, injured by nursery furniture.

 Forty-one percent of these injuries happened in the first year of life.
 Falls are the most common cause of injury and more than 75% of injuries are to the face, head or neck.